SJ23 Tech Tip G07, (Updated 2024-08-07) Bob Schimmel

 • Denatured Alcohol - A cleaner that is sold at most any hardware store.
 This is ethanol with some methanol added to make it poisonous (not taxable as liquor!).

-• GOOF-OFF - Is a latex paint remover that is great for cleaning vinyl fenders.
+• Goof-Off - Is a latex paint remover that is great for cleaning vinyl fenders.
 Follow up with a coat of Armor All.
 This stuff is really volatile so use in open air.

 • Scrubbing Bubbles Bathroom Cleaner - Works great on fibreglass surface and leaves a nice shine.
 It also works well on Life Lines and the vinyl trim on the canvas dodger.
 If you are going to try another bathroom cleaner be sure it is OK for use on fibreglass.